RobertDavidson1/MNIST_MultiLayerPerceptron/README.md

 ## Project Components

 - **Model Training (`train_model.py`):**
   Trains an MLP on the MNIST dataset.
-It normalizes image data, one-hot encodes labels, and builds a network with two hidden layers.
 The trained model is saved as `mnist_mlp.h5`.

 - **Web Application (`app.py`):**
   A Flask app that serves an interactive web page.
 Users can draw a digit on an HTML canvas, which is preprocessed and sent to the trained model for prediction.
-The prediction probabilities are then displayed on the interface.
+The prediction is then displayed on the interface.

 - **Front-End (`script.js` & `style.css`):**